ZipCodeCore/BlueJ.ScientificCalculator/README.md

 ## Description

-In this project you will build a small app to function as a calculator.
-This app  will be built in Java, and will use the topics and techniques discussed during the week.
+* In this project you will build a small app to function as a calculator.
+* This app  will be built in Java, and will use the topics and techniques discussed during the week.

-You should work on this project in your own repository.
-Click the `fork` button in the top right corner to create a copy of this repository on your github account.
-You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.
+* You should work on this project in your own repository.
+* Click the `fork` button in the top right corner to create a copy of this repository on your github account.
+  * You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.

 ## Requirements

 ### Testing

-All features must be tested.
-Tests must include normal behavior, and any possible error situations.
-Tests must have descriptive names and should be independent of each other (running or not running one test should not influence the behavior of any other test).
+* All features must be tested.
+* Tests must include normal behavior, and any possible error situations.
+* Tests must have descriptive names and should be independent of each other (running or not running one test should not influence the behavior of any other test).

 ### Documentation

-You must produce UML diagrams for your program.
-All classes (excluding test classes) must be included in the UML class diagrams.
-Your UML must be approved by an instructor by 5PM on Friday.
+* You must produce UML diagrams for your program.
+* All classes (excluding test classes) must be included in the UML class diagrams.
+* Your UML must be approved by an instructor by 5PM on Friday.

 ### Core Features

 All calculators should have the following features:

-- A state, representing the value currently displayed on the calculator (default 0)
+- A `state`, representing the value currently displayed on the calculator (default 0)
 - Get the current number on the display
 - Clear the display
 - Change the number on the display